Nelson Capital Management

 The Income-Related Monthly Adjustment Amount (IRMAA) has a significant impact on Medicare premiums for higher-income individuals.
 IRMAA can substantially increase monthly costs, making it crucial for clients to understand their financial obligations under Medicare.

-Your SSI payment will be reduced by Medicare Part B, which covers you for care provided outside of the hospital, and Part B IRRMA (Income Related Monthly Adjustment Amounts), if your MAGI (modified adjusted gross income) for two years prior is more than $106,000 (for 2025), Part D, which covers prescription drug expense and the Part D IRRMA.
+Your SSI payment will be reduced by Medicare Part B, which covers you for care provided outside of the hospital, Part B IRRMA (Income Related Monthly Adjustment Amounts) if your MAGI (modified adjusted gross income) for the two years prior is more than $106,000 (for 2025), Part D, which covers prescription drug expense, and the Part D IRRMA.
 The standard Medicare Part B premium is $185.
 Part B IRRMA ranges from $74 to a high of $443.90.
 Part D insurance can vary substantially by plan.
 Part D IRRMA ranges from $13.70 to a maximum of $85.80.
-Thus instead of paying $185/month, you might be paying as much as $713/month for your total Medicare premiums.
+Thus, instead of paying $185/month, you might be paying as much as $713/month for your total Medicare premiums.
 Additionally, you will be paying a monthly premium for your Medigap insurance, which will likely be in the range of $120-150/month.
 The amounts and income brackets for IRRMA are updated every year.

 Receive our next post in your inbox.